giulianopz/programming/README.md

   * Broca, Utopie du logiciel libre.
 Du bricolage informatique à la réinvention sociale (cfr. italian version, [Utopia del Software Libero](https://www.mimesisedizioni.it/libro/9788857547046))
   * Raymond, The Cathedral & the Bazaar
   * Kernighan, UNIX: A History and a Memoir
+  * Kernighan, Understanding the Digital World: What You Need to Know about Computers, the Internet, Privacy, and Security
   * Williams, Free as in Freedom: Richard Stallman's Crusade for Free Software
   * Torvalds, Just for Fun
   * Knuth, Things a Computer Scientist Rarely Talks About